Akirtovskis/go-snippets/README.md

 Doc below is just my attempt to document various learnings from my journey of exploring GO language.

+**_Folder evenOdd includes a program goes over numbers 1-10 and prints out whether number is even or odd_** To run the program switch to the evenOdd folder and run the command below in your terminal :
+`go run main.go`

 As GO is strictly typed language before declaring variable we always have to know the type.